allmonty/challenge-csv-parser/README.md

 ### Testing

-To run the test just run in the root folder:
+To run the tests execute in the root folder:
 ```sh
 make test
 ```